Jump Jim Crow: Variants

 As he extended it from a single song into an entire minstrel revue, Rice routinely wrote additional verses for "Jump Jim Crow".
 Published versions from the period run as long as 66 verses; one extant version of the song, as archived by American Memory, includes 150 verses.
 Verses range from the boastful doggerel of the original version to an endorsement of President Andrew Jackson (known as "Old Hickory"); his Whig opponent in the 1832 election was Henry Clay:

 Other verses by Rice, also written in 1832, demonstrate anti-slavery sentiments and cross-racial solidarity, sentiments that were rarely expressed in later blackface minstrelsy:

 The song also condemns Virginia for being the birthplace of George Washington, and the landing place for slaves from Guinea in Africa.

 Origins

 The origin of the name "Jim Crow" is obscure but may have evolved from the use of the pejorative "crow" to refer to black people in the 1730s.
 Jim may be derived from "Jimmy", an old cant term for a crow, which is based on a pun for the tool "crow" (crowbar).
-Before 1900, crowbars were called "crows" and a short crowbar was and still is called a "jimmy" ("jemmy" in British English), a typical burglar's tool.
+Before 1900, crowbars were called "crows" and a short crowbar was and still is called a "jimmy", a typical burglar's tool.
 The folk concept of a dancing crow predates the Jump Jim Crow minstrelsy and has its origins in the old farmer's practice of soaking corn in whiskey and leaving it out for the crows.
 The crows eat the corn and become so drunk that they cannot fly, but wheel and jump helplessly near the ground, where the farmer can kill them with a club.